 Do what you can at work

 That’s right I said it.
-Whenever I am on my lunch or I have down time on my job, I try to plan or do something toward my passion.
+And don’t feel bad for it.
+Whenever you are on lunch or have down time on the job, try to plan or do something that goes toward following passion.
 Now a disclaimer to all of this is that you always need to do your full time job.
 You should not be working on your passion so much that your full time jobs suffers and you are not doing what you are supposed to do at work.
+That will get you fired.
+And that is something you don’t want.

 Take a Day off from Time to Time